How to Be a Leader That Everyone Admires at Work

 “Do it all” bosses who haven’t flipped their script still define themselves by the amount of work they alone do.

 New leaders face an abrupt change of perspective from “outsider” to “insider” when it comes to company politics.
-In his book, Gentry explains that first-time managers who accept politics as a necessary part of the big picture tend to be more productive and satisfied with their jobs.
+First-time managers are more productive and satisfied with their jobs when they accept politics as a necessary part of the bigger picture of leadership.